ibm-cloud-docs/secure-infrastructure-vpc/deploy-app-openshift.md

 1. To access your application, visit `http://<hosting_route>:80` in your browser.

-1. To create an HTTPS route, run the following command:
+1. To create an `HTTPS` route, run the following command:
    ```bash
    oc create route edge $MYPROJECT-https --service=$MYPROJECT --port=3000
    ```

-1. To fetch the HTTPS route, run the following command:
+1. To fetch the `HTTPS` route, run the following command:
    ```bash
    oc get route/$MYPROJECT-https
    ```
    This is the secure hosting route to access your application in the browser.

-1. Access your application over https by visiting `https://secure_hosting_route` in your browser.
+1. Access your application securely over `https` by visiting `https://secure_hosting_route` in your browser.

 ## Clean up resources
 {: #deleteDemoProjectResources}